Vision surgery for presbyopia

 Here's a summary of presbyopia surgery options currently available:

-1. Corneal Inlays
+1. Corneal inlays

 Corneal inlays for presbyopia correction generally are placed in the anterior portion of the corneal stroma of the non-dominant eye.